dd32/td-gh-ex/readme.txt

 ii)  Resolved theme errors.
 iii) Removed the js files.

+Version 1.0.6
+i) 	 Removed the unused css.
+ii)	 Resolved the errors.
+iii) Update the bootstrap to version 4.0.0. iv)  Added the post format tag and done the changes in template files.
+v)   Update the pot file in language folder.

-BB Wedding Bliss Premium version
+BB Wedding Bliss Free version
 ==========================================================
-BB Wedding Bliss Premium version is compatible with GPL licensed.
+BB Wedding Bliss Free version is compatible with GPL licensed.
 For any help you can mail us at support[at]themeshopy.com